Data Controller

 Lawful basis

-The ICB’s lawful basis for processing personal data under GDPR is Article 6(1) e - Public Task.
+The ICB’s lawful basis for processing personal data under GDPR is Article 6(1) e - processing is necessary for the performance of a task carried out in the exercise of official authority vested in the controller

 Relevant legislation: National Health Service (Direct Payments) Regulations 2013.